As you are working on the Internet, you most certainly want to keep a certain level of security for yourself and your website.

 So, you should look into making backups of your Database and Media Files.

 I suggest the UpdraftPlus – Backup/Restore plugin.
 Install, Activate and go to the settings (UpdraftPlus » Backups).
 There you see tabs near the top, one of them is Settings.
 Click on it.

 At first, you want to test a manual backup to make sure it works.
 Always test your systems!
-Then you can setup an automatic backup.
-While you are working on you site on a daily basis, you can set it up to back up once a day.
+Then you can set up an automatic backup.
+While you are working on your site on a daily basis, you can set it up to back up once a day.
 Once you are done creating content, you can always change it to make a monthly backup instead.

 Note that most of the solutions they offer will probably work for your website.
 For example, Dropbox offers 2Gb by default.
 More than enough for a small Niche Website.
 Remember that when you get your own domain name from your hosting company such as BlueHost, you can create a new email address which you can then use with a system such as Dropbox.

 That being said, having backups on your own server is useful in case you mess up; because you’re not likely to also mess up your backups.
 Outside of that, I very strongly suggest that you make sure to keep backups on a 3rd party computer or your server at home if you have such.
-As I mentioned above, you can start with Dropbox since it is free up to 2Gb of data which will be just fine for quite a few of your Niche Websites.
+As I mentioned above, you can start with Dropbox since it’s free for up to 2Gb of data, which will be just fine for quite a few of your Niche Websites.

 My first inclination toward this one is: don’t.

 What is generally futile is to attempt to fix a system that was compromised.
 The hacker is not unlikely to have had some code installed on your server and whenever you attempt to fix it, that code will still allow that hacker to access the server day in and day out.
 So unless you are that good and can find out what files were modified or added and can really clean up your server, just restoring your website and upgrading your plugins won’t help much if at all.